Pressio/pressio-tutorials/docs/source/tutorial/understand.rst

 be set via CMake configuration or directly in the source code before including any Pressio headers.

-A complete dicussion of Pressio's macros can be found in the `pressio-rom documentation <https://pressio.github.io/pressio-rom/keywords.html>`_.
+A complete discussion of Pressio's macros can be found in the `pressio-rom documentation <https://pressio.github.io/pressio-rom/keywords.html>`_.

 In this tutorial, we simply define the key macros in the source code,